-The second level of analysis relates to the agency of Turkish foreign policy.
-In the preceding decades, Turkish foreign policy was determined by the traditional Kemalist civil and military bureaucratic elite in such a manner that it had become the true national taboo, sacred and above political debate.
-As Kerem Öktem argues in “Another Empire”, this domain is now populated by a multitude of actors, ranging from nongovernmental organizations (such as the Association of Researchers on the Middle East and Africa, ORDAF) and religious networks (such as the Fethullah Gülen / Hizmet Movement) to governmental bodies (such as the Turkish Cooperation and Development Agency, TIKA).
-This process of de-militarization of decision making mechanisms and of diversification of the state elite is not, however, equivalent to the total dissolution of the traditional Kemalist elite.
-In her recent study, “Between Islam and the State: The Politics of Engagement”, Berna Turam justly argued that the distinctive feature of moderate political Islam –i.e. the Hizmet Movement and the AK Party — is its ability to transcend the conflictual attitude of the previous Islamist actors towards the state structure, together with its will and capability to employ a non-confrontational, but mutually transformative relationship with the Kemalist civil and military bureaucratic elite.
+The second level of analysis is related with the agency of the Turkish foreign policy.
+In the preceding decades, Turkish foreign policy had been determined by the traditional Kemalist civil and military bureaucratic elite in such a manner that it had become the true national taboo, sacred and above political debate.
+As Kerem Öktem in “Another Empire?” argues, this domain is now populated by a multitude of actors – who range from non-governmental organizations (e.g. ORDAF) and religious networks (e.g. Gülen Movement) to governmental organizations (e.g. TİKA).
+This process of de-militarization in the decision-making mechanisms and of the diversification of state elite is not, however, equivalent to the total dissolution of the traditional Kemalist elite.
+In her recent study “Between Islam and the State: The Politics of Engagement”, Berna Turam justly argued that the distinctive feature of the moderate political Islam, i.e. Gülen movement and AKP, is its ability to transcend the conflictual attitude of the previous Islamist actors towards the state structure and its will and capability to apply a non-confrontational, however mutually transformative, relationship with the Kemalist military and civil bureaucratic elite.

-In his recent study, “Passive Revolution: Absorbing the Islamic Challenge to Capitalism”, Cihan Tugal — by questioning the contradictory coexistence of the destructive results of neo-liberal polices for society with mass demobilization and passivity – brilliantly argued the absorption of radicalism led by the ruling AK Party, in addition to the Hizmet Movement, serves historically the reconstitution of capitalist hegemony.
-Tugal reads the AK Party’s political power as a passive revolution; a new hegemonic project through which the political and social challenges to the system are absorbed.
-Now, whether or not this hegemonic project could be interpreted as successful in the solution of the Islamic challenge by turning itself into a global model of the compatibility of Islam, democracy and capitalism, it has failed in the demobilization of Kurdish unrest.
-This failure becomes all the more blatant as the discourse of the ruling party turns from a religiously blended civilization discourse to one of “single nation, single country, single state, single flag”.
-Moreover, this domestic failure has become an international one, as Turkey’s support for the Free Syrian Army (FSA) has led not only to an immense increase in attacks by the PKK, but also to a de facto Kurdish autonomous territory in norther Syria, similar to that in Northern Iraq.
-The boomerang effect — the relationship between the domestic and foreign policies of Turkey — that has thus far worked in favor of AK Party’s political power has begun to undermine it.
+In his recent study “Passive Revolution: Absorbing the Islamic Challenge to Capitalism”, Cihan Tuğal – by questioning the contradictory coexistence of the destructive results of neo-liberal policies for society and the mass demobilization and passivity – brilliantly argued that the absorption of radicalism led by the ruling party AKP, in addition to the Gülen movement, serves historically to the reconstitution of the capitalist hegemony.
+In other words, Tuğal reads AKP’s political power as a passive revolution, a new hegemonic project through which the political and social challenges against the system are absorbed.
+Now, if this hegemonic project could be interpreted as successful for the absorption of the Islamic challenge by turning itself as a global model for displaying the compatibility of Islam, democracy, and capitalism, it is failed for the demobilization of the Kurdish resentment.
+This failure becomes all the more bitterly blatant as the discourse of the ruling party has turned from a religiously blended civilization discourse to the “single nation, single country, single state, single flag” discourse.
+Moreover, this domestic failure has turned into an international one, as Turkey’s support for the Free Syrian Army led not only to an immense increase in the attacks of PKK, but also to a de facto Kurdish autonomous territory in Northern Syria, just like that in Northern Iraq.
+The boomerang effect, the relationship between domestic and foreign policies of Turkey that had, thus far, worked in favor of AKP’s political power has begun to undermine it.